Sami

 Reindeer herding was the traditional basis of the Sami economy, although that practice has significantly declined.
 The Sami people engage in fishing, farming, forestry, and mining as well as other occupations across northern Europe.

-Sami, any member of a people speaking the Sami language and inhabitingLapland andadjacent areas of northernNorway,Sweden, andFinland, as well as theKola Peninsula ofRussia.
-The threeSami languages, which are mutually unintelligible, are sometimes considereddialects of one language.
-They belong to the Finno-Ugric branch of the Uralic family.
-Almost all Sami are now bilingual, and many no longer even speak their native language.
-In the late 20th century there were from 30,000 to 40,000 Sami in Norway and about 20,000 in Sweden, 6,000 in Finland, and 2,000 in Russia.
+Sami, any member of a people speaking the Sami language and inhabitingLapland andadjacent areas of northernNorway,Sweden, andFinland, as well as theKola Peninsula ofRussia, a region they callSápmi.
+Although a number of Sami languages exist, many Sami no longer speak their native language, and those who do are almost all bilingual.
+In the late 2010s and early 2020s there were more than 53,000 Sami in Norway and 11,000 in Finland, more than 1,500 in Russia, and an estimated 20,000–40,000 in Sweden.

 The Sami are the descendants of nomadic peoples who had inhabited northernScandinavia for thousands of years.
-When the Finns entered Finland, beginning aboutad 100, Sami settlements were probablydispersed over the whole of that country; today they are confined to its northern extremity.
+When the Finns entered Finland, beginning about 100bce, Sami settlements were probablydispersed over the whole of that country; today they are confined to its northern extremity.
 In Sweden and Norway they have similarly been pushed north.
 The origin of the Sami is obscure; some scholars include them among thePaleo-Siberian peoples; others maintain that they were alpine and came from centralEurope.

 Reindeer herding was the basis of the Sami economy until very recently.
 Although the Sami hunted reindeer from the earliest times and kept them in small numbers as pack and decoy animals, full-scalenomadism with large herds began only a few centuries ago.
 The reindeer-herding Sami lived in tents or turf huts and migrated with their herds in units of five or six families,supplementing their diet along the way by hunting and fishing.

 Nomadism, however, has virtually disappeared; the remainingherders now accompany their reindeer alone while their families reside in permanent modern housing.
 While the reindeer of a unit are herded communally, each animal is individually owned.
-Many Norwegian Sami are coastal fishermen, and those in other areas depend for their livelihoods on farming, forestry, freshwater fishing, and mining or on government, industrial, and commercial employment in cities and towns.
+Many Norwegian Sami are coastal fishermen, and those in other areas depend for their livelihoods on farming,forestry, freshwater fishing, and mining or on government, industrial, and commercial employment in cities and towns.
 Sami increasingly participate in the Scandinavian professional, cultural, and academic world.

-TheSkolt Sami of Finland (and perhaps also the Russian Sami) belong to the Russian Orthodox faith; most others are Lutheran.
-The shaman was important in non-Christian Sami society, and some shamanistic healing rites are still performed.
+TheSkolt Sami of Finland (and perhaps also the Russian Sami) belong to theRussian Orthodox faith; most others areLutheran.
+Theshaman was important in non-Christian Sami society, and some shamanistic healing rites are still performed.
 There is, at least in most of the northern Samicommunities, a strong evangelical congregationalism (Laestadianism), in which local congregations are virtuallyautonomous.

 The Scandinavian countries periodically tried toassimilate the Sami, and the use of the Sami languages in schools and public life was long forbidden.
 In the second half of the 20th century, however, attention was drawn to the problems of the Sami minority, which became moreassertive in efforts to maintain its traditional society andculture through the use of Sami in schools and the protection of reindeer pastures.
 In each country there are Sami political and cultural societies, and there are a few Sami newspapers and radio programs.See alsoLapland.